RBAC Features in Hitachi ID Bravura Identity

 Requests relating to preexisting users can include role changes.
 Role changes may cause entitlements to be added, removed or left in place.

-- Approved Exceptions:
+- Approved exceptions:

 Some users may have a legitimate reason to retain privileges beyond those called for in their assigned roles or may not need all of the privileges in that role.
-Identity Manager supports users who remain legitimately out of compliance, through approved exceptions to role-based security entitlements.
+Bravura Identity supports users who remain legitimately out of compliance, through approved exceptions to role-based security entitlements.

-- Controlled Enforcement:
+- Controlled enforcement:

 Users can be flagged for role-based access control (RBAC) enforcement.
 This means that any entitlements they have in violation of their assigned roles -- either too many or too few -- can be detected and automatically remediated.

 One of the use cases this supports is cascading role changes: an administrator can change a role's definition and commit the change.
-On the next automated enforcement run, the RBAC automation engine will automatically submit workflow requests to bring users into compliance with the new role definition.
-These requests may be auto-approved (depending on Hitachi ID Systems customer's policy), which means that they may be applied to target systems immediately.
+On the next automated enforcement run, the RBAC automation subsystem will automatically submit workflow requests to bring users into compliance with the new role definition.
+These requests may be auto-approved (depending on Hitachi ID Systems customer policy), which means that they may be applied to target systems immediately.

 - Fine-grained entitlements assigned to users -- many checkboxes, based on data pulled directly from target systems.